Jules3182/Jules3182/README.md

-### My name is Julian Baker, I am a Coder, Maker, Arstist and all in all tech Geek.
+### My name is Julian Baker, I am a Coder, Maker, Artist and all in all tech Geek.